Digital Document Workflow Explained

 Data-driven organizations are 23 times more likely to acquire customers, 6 times as likely to retain customers, and 19 times as likely to be profitable as a result

-This is a data silo, and they are a major source of frustration for many.
+This is called a data silo and they are a major contributor of inefficiency in businesses.

-This is a productivity killer, and estimates indicate that IT departments spend 80% of their time cleaning up the mess caused by data silos.
+This is an issue when it comes to productivity, and estimates indicate that IT departments spend 80% of their time working on issues directly or indirectly caused by data silos.

 Dissatisfaction from constantly performing menial tasks